How To Deal With An Emotionally Unavailable Husband: Signs, Reasons, And Advice

 You may notice that at times your husband seems very happy and talkative, but other times he suddenly shuts off.
 This inconsistency in feelings may be a sign of an emotionally distant partner.
 While you think the relationship is going great, he may throw a curveball at you, giving you the feeling that he isn’t happy in the relationship.

 This may be his way of coping with issues that he should be speaking out about, but does not.
-It normally requires couple’s therapy to resolve an issue like this.
+It normally requires couple’s therapy to resolve an issue like this, especially if the gridlock occurs in the middle of an argument.

 Do you ever try to have a serious conversation with your husband, but it is only one-sided?
 Any time you ask him questions, he responds with more questions without giving you a straight answer.
 He might even crack a joke or two instead of giving you a straight answer.